erfanshekari/py-subtitle-editor/README.md

 # Edit and Convert Subtitle
-this python module provide subtitle parse and edit for srt and webvtt format. you can  read, edit and convert any valid srt or webvtt file.
+this python module provide subtitle parse, edit and convert for srt and webvtt formats. you can  read, edit and convert any valid srt or webvtt file.

+* Support UTF-8 , ANSI encoding

 # Read